-RV Park & Campground Business
+RV Park & Campground Business - Small Business Snapshot Reports - SBDCNet

 RV Parks and Campgrounds Business Regulations

-The section provides a general awareness of RV park and campground regulations to consider when starting a RV park or campground business.
-Businesses may be subject to state and local rules and regulations, so be sure to check with your state and municipality for rules and regulations that may impact business operations in your area.
-Although there is no one official agency regulating RV parks and campgrounds, standards exist for accessibility and fire protection:
+The section provides a general awareness of RV park and campground regulations to consider when starting your business.
+Check with your state and municipality for rules and regulations that may impact the businesses in your area.
+Although there is no official agency regulating RV parks and campgrounds, standards exist for accessibility and fire protection:

-- National Fire Protection Association: Standard for Recreational Vehicle Parks and Campgrounds
+- Standard for Recreational Vehicle Parks and Campgrounds – National Fire Protection Association

-RV Parks and Campgrounds Publications
+RV Parks and Campgrounds Publications & Resources

 RV Park and Campground Employment Trends

-RV parks and campgrounds encompass various roles, and lodging managers represent a major role within the industry as they oversee all operations on the property.
-For overall employment and wage estimates by occupation within this industry, click here.
-Here is a labor market summary report from the Bureau of Labor statistics focused on Lodging Managers:

-- “Pay: The median annual wage for lodging managers was $54,430 in May 2019.
-The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $31,380, and the highest 10 percent earned more than $105,720.
+- Work Environment: The pressures of coordinating a wide range of activities, turning a profit for investors, and dealing with dissatisfied guests may be stressful.
 Most lodging managers work full time.

-- Work Environment: Lodging managers held about 57,200 jobs in 2019.
-The pressures of coordinating a wide range of activities, turning a profit for investors, and dealing with dissatisfied guests can be stressful.

-- Job Outlook: Employment of lodging managers is projected to decline 12 percent from 2019 to 2029.
-Stays in traditional lodging establishments have been declining as short-term rentals have risen and offered competition.
-Both leisure and business traveler bookings at hotels and bed-and-breakfast establishments have declined due to the increase in available options offered by online booking sites, which make it easier for individuals to rent out their space.
-This is expected to result in decreased demand for lodging managers.”
+Work schedules may vary and often include evenings, weekends, and holidays.
+Because these facilities are open around the clock, some managers are on call 24 hours a day.

+- Job Outlook: Employment of lodging managers is projected to grow 3 percent from 2024 to 2034, about as fast as the average for all occupations.
+About 5,400 openings for lodging managers are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.”

 Additional Small Business Resources